sampsyo/home/_drafts/adl.md

 excerpt:
     TK
 ---
-We need to make it easier for to design custom, application-specific hardware accelerators.
+We need to make it easier to design custom, application-specific hardware accelerators.
 The potential [efficiency gains][darwin] gains are [enormous][catapult], and the cost of deploying accelerators is falling rapidly with the [widespread][azurenp] [availability][f1] of [FPGA][intel-pac] [cards][xilinx-alveo] and the increasing accessibility of [custom silicon][google-tapeout].
 As the cost of hardware itself falls and the urgency for alternatives to general-purpose processors intensifies, the difficulty of designing custom hardware remains a bottleneck.